-Complete with alfresco dining areas, Gabriel’s Sanctuary definitely promises a fun new normal experience.
-It also has ATVs and tours to hidden falls and rivers.
-Starting 1 Nov 2021, Gabriel’s Sanctuary has also waived its entrance fees so that everyone can have a taste of the refreshing nature views of Antipolo without breaking the bank.
+Equipped with al fresco dining areas, Gabriel’s Sanctuary promises a fun new normal experience.
+It also has ATVs and tours of hidden falls and rivers.
+Gabriel’s Sanctuary also waived its entrance fees so that everyone can have a taste of the refreshing nature views of Antipolo without breaking the bank.

 6. Gerald Paradise Adventure Campsite & Farm

-Another campsite that boasts of Antipolo’s sea of clouds, Gerald Paradise Adventure Campsite & Farm has 360° views overlooking Antipolo.
-Taking this experience up a notch, they recently installed outdoor bathtubs where guests can watch the clouds or gaze at the stars.
+Another campsite that boasts of Antipolo’s sea of clouds, Gerald Paradise Adventure Campsite & Farm has sweeping views overlooking Antipolo.
+Taking this experience up a notch, it recently installed outdoor bathtubs where guests can watch the clouds or gaze at the stars.

 Planning to stay overnight?
-Gerald Paradise offers private huts (starts at ₱800 for four pax) and tents (₱300 for two pax) for rent.
+Gerald Paradise offers private huts (from ₱800 for four pax) and tents (₱300 for two pax) for rent.
 You can also purchase bonfire wood, rent a stove or banig, and book tours around the area.

 Antipolo overlooking restaurants and bistros